wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 Converted AppDelegate to Swift and created a bridging header for Swift.
 Objective-C is great but Swift is just more modern and easier for me.
 This is also part of the preparation for native modules (e.g. Charts).
+Android is now using Kotlin.
+Same reason as IOS.
 ### What to do tomorrow?
 No idea...